 (By Lana Vesselova, bartender, Analogue, New York City)

-- 1.5 oz blanco tequila (Vesselova uses Hiatus Tequila Blanco)
+- 1.5 ounces blanco tequila (Vesselova uses Hiatus Tequila Blanco)

-- 1 oz red wine, to float on top
+- 1 ounces red wine, to float on top

 - Dried blood orange wheel, for garnish

 - Add tequila, blood orange juice, orange juice, lemon juice, and simple syrup to a shaker tin and top off with ice.